hellonina/Modelling/README.md

 ![fernsehturm-berlin-from-distance](https://user-images.githubusercontent.com/71023894/94692511-9931e780-0300-11eb-98a8-8f27e5b880b6.jpg)

-## Overview : Modelling Repository
+## Overview : Statistical Modeling Repository

 This repository is a collection of projects related to building predictive models and analyzing main predictors that affect the response variable.
 The projects included in this repository are: